Shaping your NETWORK

 What is an OVERHEAD FIBRE NETWORK?

 We offer an overhead fibre solution using existing or new telecommunications poles because of the following reasons

 It is much quicker to install overhead fibre than to install trenched fibre optic cables.
-Meaning you get fibre into your homes quicker and have access to
+Meaning you get fibre into your homes quicker and have access to high-speed internet faster.

 With the cables being above ground there are fewer cut cables due to burst water pipes or maintenance work on underground pipelines.
 Overhead cables are built to withstand extreme weather as well.

 Overhead fibre optic cables are more cost-effective than traditional trenching installations as labour and machinery costs are halved.

 MTD Civils and Network Planning prides itself on the level of community engagement in all our projects.
 This includes all the fibre networks under MTD Civils for maintenance.
 Our aim is always to educate the public and encourage them to communicate with our teams ensuring fast response to all maintenance issues.
 We understand the importance of having a healthy fibre network.

 An overhead fibre solution is a fibre optic internet solution that is installed above the ground.
 This type of fibre network is built by stringing and securing fibre optic cables from poles – either new poles which we would install or we would use existing municipality infrastructure such as existing light or electricity poles that are already installed.
 From these poles, fibre could then be installed into the nearby residences.

 Reactive maintenance could be any issue the team would need to respond too.
 This could call for a huge break and would need a team to rectify.
 MTD has an in house civil team equipped to rectify an aerial network issue including planting poles, stringing fibre, trenching and reinstating any surface including tar.